-It supports all bed frames and has a 14 inch (in) total thickness.
+It is suitable for all bed frames and has a 14-inch (in) total thickness.

-It comes with a one-year home trial, free shipping and returns, and a lifetime warranty.
+It comes with a 1-year home trial, free shipping and returns, and a lifetime warranty.

 Best for a budget: Nectar Memory Foam Mattress

-The manufacturer of this mattress states that it provides medium-firm support and can help people who experience pain to sleep better.
+The manufacturer states this mattress provides medium-firm support and can help people who experience pain sleep better.

 The Nectar mattress contains memory foam layers that may help relieve pressure points in the shoulders, hips, and legs.

 This mattress may suit couples as it ensures minimal motion transfer.
-The company also makes it with zero carbon footprint.
+The company also claims to make it with zero carbon footprint.

-It comes with free shipping and returns, a one-year trial, and a lifetime warranty.
+It comes with free shipping and returns, a 365-night trial, and a lifetime warranty.
 Each buyer also gets two free pillows, a set of free sheets, and a free mattress protector.

 Best overall: The WinkBed Mattress

-It is also available in four different levels of firmness; soft, firm, luxury firm, and plus.
-Each type of firmness has the same 13.5-in thickness.
+It is also available in four firmness levels; soft, firm, luxury firm, and plus.
+Each type of firmness has the same 13.5-inch thickness.

-The manufacturers claims the mattress is suitable for those who experience pain during their sleep, as it helps align the spine, relieves pressure points, and contours to the body’s shape.
+The manufacturer claims the mattress is suitable for those who experience pain during their sleep, as it helps align the spine, relieves pressure points, and contours to the body’s shape.

 It also has a three-layer of proprietary materials that the company claims can pull heat and moisture away from the body and maximize airflow.